-The aim of the conference, then, is to be interdisciplinary and cross-cultural, and to offer scholars and researchers, teachers and students, the opportunity to disseminate and discuss their knowledge and understanding of the dynamic, important field of postcolonial studies.
+We offer scholars and researchers, teachers and students, the opportunity to disseminate and discuss their knowledge and understanding of the dynamic field of postcolonial studies.

 We invite proposals in both thematic (migration, diaspora studies, etc.) and geographic (Eurabia, South Asia, etc.) areas:

 - Postcolonial Studies: Where Were We?
 Where Are We?
 Where To Now?

 - Perspectives and Current Practices in Postcolonial Pedagogy

 - Bioethics, Ecology, Ecocriticism, Health and Wellness

 - Region, Religion, Politics, and Culture

 - History and Historiography